Best Trash Bags of 2020

 Other high performers included the Glad ForceFlex Plus and simplehuman.
 The thin plastic of the Glad Handle Tie bags let out more smells than the rest.

 We found some variation between the bags in a single box.
-These bags are likely mass and machine-produced and packaged with little quality control, which we found some examples of.
+These bags are likely mass and machine-produced and packaged with little or sporadic quality control.
 The quality control issues were definitely associated with brands.
 We "tested" product consistency by using many bags of each model.
-In all we tested, the biggest issues were with the Amazon Brand Solimo bags.
-Both models of Solimo bags had one failed bag in the first half dozen or so.
+In all we tested, the most prominent issues were with the Amazon Brand Solimo bags.
+Both tested models of Solimo bags had one failed bag in the first half dozen or so.
 One bag had a disconnected drawstring, and another had a gap in a seam.
 Neither is major, but both are notable.
 Other issues were minor; mainly, we noted in our behind-the-scenes scoring of product consistency when a model had widely varying strength scores across the test runs.

-Underneath your kitchen sink is already a mess; you don't need a bunch of unused bags filling the space with their chaos and unfurling.
+It's already a mess underneath your kitchen sink; you don't need a bunch of unused bags filling the space with their chaos and unfurling tangle.
 The best dispensing system we encountered is with the simplehuman.
 Simplehuman packages their bags in soft-sided packages akin to tissue packages.
 You pull one out, and a corner of the next protrudes ready to be deployed.
 Tension in the opening and between all the bags left inside holds it all in place, ready for your next bag need.

 The next best-dispensing arrangement is a small box of bags with a corner, perforated opening for dispensing from the roll within.
 The kitchen-sized Amazon Solimo bags had this sort of dispensing, as did the Glad Tall Kitchen Trash Bags.
 Larger packages of bags have clumsier delivery.
 The most annoying dispensing we found was the big, flap-closed box of two rolls of Glad ForceFlex Plus bags.

 We've done the dirty, strenuous, stinky work of testing bags.
-It isn't glorious, but we find it fun to compare and analyze products — even the most typical of kitchen necessities.
+It isn't glorious, but we find it fun to compare and analyze products — even the obvious of kitchen necessities.
 We considered all you might need or want to know about trash bags and then worked hard to assess and compare the best on the market.
-Our team takes this seriously and taps into expertise with trash, statistics, and close analysis of a wide range of products on the market.
+Our team takes this seriously and taps into expertise with trash, statistics, and close analysis of a wide range of products.

 — Jediah Porter